AtreusCorp/Dynamic-Spectral-Rigidity/README.md

 isospectral_operators.py contains all the Isospectral operators specified in the paper as well as those modified by the Lazutkin weight.

 lazutkin_coordinates.py handles all computations relevant to the Lazutkin coordinates.

+operator_norms.py contains all functions relevant to norms of the isospectral (and general) linear operators.
+Any modification of norm computations can be made here and here alone.